melmzv/arg_trr266/data/external/wscp_README.md

-## This file contains info to the raw data files from Worldscope.
+## This file contains information on the raw data files from Worldscope.
 The two data files “wscp_static.txt” and “wscp_panel.xlsx” contain financial data from Worldscope, used for analyzing residual income.

 wscp_static.txt